Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 When you can't visit Nine Mile, you can at least drink its colors. |

 Ocho Rios wraps up Jamaica perfectly: natural beauty, vibrant culture and enough adventure to exhaust you happily.
 It's the island's lively, crowded, unforgettable playground.
-From the glowing waters of the Luminous Lagoon to the reggae roots of Bob Marley's Nine Mile and the cinematic shores of James Bond Island, this island never stops surprising you.
+From the glowing waters of the Luminous Lagoon to the reggae roots of Bob Marley's Nine Mile and the cinematic shores of Swamp Safari Village, this island never stops surprising you.

 Want to hear more of our caribbean stories?
 Head to Panama, Cozumel, Dominican Republic and even Bahamas which, despite being a part of North Atlantic Ocean's Lucayan Archipelago, doesn't mind being dragged into the caribbean party.